 Beverly W. Aisenbrey

-Mrs. Aisenbrey recently retired from her position as a managing director in the New York office of Frederic W. Cook & Co., Inc., where she consulted to corporations on executive compensation for 34 years.
+Mrs. Aisenbrey retired from her position as a managing director in the New York office of Frederic W. Cook & Co., Inc., where she consulted to corporations on executive compensation for 34 years.
 Aisenbrey is a member of the Dean's Advisory Board at Rutgers Business School, serves on the Rutgers Board of Overseers, and is a former trustee of Rutgers University.

 Carlos L. Arteaga, MD*